 When most people are looking for a career in healthcare, they will typically think of becoming a physician or a nurse.
 Nowadays, the tides of conventional medicine are turning as the demand for complementary and integrative forms of medicine like acupuncture is taking center stage.
 This post will walk you through how to become an Acupuncturist.

-Who would have thought that acupuncture, which is about 3,000 years old, is the hottest career option in the medical field?
+Who would have thought that acupuncture, which is over 3,000 years old, is the hottest career option in the medical field?
 Job market growth (2016-2026) in the field of acupuncture is projected to be faster than average at a rate of 10% to 14%, according to O*NET.

 Career opportunities are abundant, and many licensed acupuncturists can earn a comfortable income whether as a practitioner in private practice, or working in a variety of clinical settings, including hospitals, wellness centers, addiction treatment centers and community clinics.